Pyrestone/jetson-fan-ctl/README.md

 replace <code>/path/to/your/jetson-fan-ctl/fanctl.py</code>
 by the path to fanctl.py in your system.
 For me, this was <code>/home/pyrestone/jetson-fan-ctl/fanctl.py</code>
+**Make sure you add the & symbol at the end of the line!**
+Otherwise rc.local will not terminate, which gets the boot pocess stuck.

 Additionally, run